 About the West End Transitway

 .
-In accordance with the National Environmental Policy Act of 1969 (NEPA), as amended, the Federal Transit Administration (FTA) as lead agency and the City of Alexandria as project sponsor are preparing a combined Alternatives Analysis and Environmental Assessment (AA/EA) for the West End Transitway.
+In accordance with the National Environmental Policy Act of 1969 (NEPA), as amended, the Federal Transit Administration (FTA) as lead agency and the City of Alexandria as project sponsor are preparing an Alternatives Analysis and Environmental Assessment (AA/EA) for the West End Transitway.

-Assessment) which is required for the project to be eligible to receive federal funding.
-The future transitway will provide residents of the City an alternative mode of travel that is fast, efficient, comfortable and reliable.
-Agencies and the public will be invited to participate in the AA/EA for the West End
+The AA/EA effort will provide a detailed analysis of three Alternatives - No Build, Transportation Systems Management, and Build - and an environmental analysis of each proposed Alternative as required for the project to be eligible to receive federal funding.
+The proposed Transitway will provide residents and visitors with an alternative mode of travel that is fast, efficient, comfortable, and reliable.
+Local, regional, state, and Federal partners and the public be invited to participate in the AA/EA for the West End

-the 18 months, the AA and EA will be conducted using input gathered from public
+18 to 24 months, the AA and EA will be conducted using input gathered from public

 meetings, focus groups and subject matter experts to inform transit improvement

 On March 11, 2014, City Council passed a